bjmdevelopers/bjmdevelopers/README.md

 He/Him

 ## ⚡ Fun fact:
 I believe in building systems that upgrade people’s lives — from smart tools to meaningful apps.
-Also, I can play blindfold chess while brainstorming startup ideas. 🧠🔥
+Also, I can play chess while brainstorming startup ideas. 🧠🔥

 ---